PoCInnovation/Pool2022/Software/day05/resources/README.md

 cp .envrc.example .envrc

 ###
-# Please update the .env file before going further !
+# Please update the .env file before going further!
 ###

 # To make sure your environment variables are loaded